How Long Does It Take to Become a Nurse Practitioner (NP)?

 How do you become a nurse practitioner?

 It can take some time to gain the necessary knowledge, experience, and qualifications to become a nurse practitioner.
-This is how you would do it – from start to finish.
+This is how you would do it—from start to finish.

 1. Get a bachelor’s degree.

-In order to qualify for a master’s or doctoral program in nursing, you must first have a bachelor’s degree.
+To qualify for a master’s or doctoral program in nursing, you must first have a bachelor’s degree.
 While a Bachelor of Science in Nursing (BSN) will likely best prepare you for graduate study, you can actually apply to a graduate degree program in nursing with a non-nursing degree as well.

 Already an RN?